SebastianMaierEPFL/talentedsoup-website/e_i.md

 ![Emotional Index visualization](social2.png)

-To characterize the behavioral profile of financial assets, we construct an **Emotional Index (EI)** based on observable market dynamics.
-For each asset (stock or ETF), three complementary components are computed from historical price and volume data: **volatility**, **jump frequency**, and a **turnover proxy**.
-Each component captures a distinct aspect of market behavior and is computed independently for each asset.
+**Overview :**
+To characterize the social side of financial assets, we introduce an Emotional Index (EI) derived exclusively from observable market dynamics.
+The EI Index is designed to capture market-level expressiveness how strongly and visibly an asset’s price responds to information rather than corporate fundamentals or latent investor sentiment.
+Each asset’s societal aspect  is described by three components : volatility, jump frequency, and a turnover proxy, computed from historical price and volume data, representing the intensity, discontinuity, and liquidity of market reactions respectively .

+**Construction of the Emotional Index :**
-**Volatility** is defined as the annualized standard deviation of daily log-returns and reflects the magnitude of price fluctuations.
+Volatility is defined as the annualized standard deviation of daily log-returns and reflects the magnitude of price fluctuations .
-**Jump frequency** measures the proportion of trading days on which absolute daily returns exceed a fixed multiple of the asset’s own return volatility, capturing abrupt and event-driven price movements.
+Jump frequency measures the proportion of trading days on which absolute returns exceed a fixed multiple of the asset’s own volatility, capturing abrupt and event-driven price movements.
-The **turnover proxy** is computed as average daily dollar volume and serves as a measure of liquidity and trading intensity.
+Turnover is computed as average daily dollar volume and serves as a proxy for trading intensity and liquidity.

-To enable cross-sectional comparison, all three components are standardized across assets using z-score normalization.
-The standardized Emotional Index is then defined as a weighted linear combination of the normalized components: EI_score = (timeVolatility x 0.5) + (jumpFrequency x 0.2) + (turnOver x 0.3) (normalized measures are taken )
+To enable cross-sectional comparison, all three components are standardized using z-score normalization.
+The Emotional Index is then defined as a weighted linear combination:

-This formulation assigns greater importance to price variability and discontinuities while retaining liquidity as a complementary signal.
-The resulting EI score quantifies the relative behavioral activity of an asset with respect to the market as a whole.
+EI score = 0.5 x Normalised Volatility +0.2 x Normalised Jump Frequency +0.3 x Normalized Turnover This formulation emphasizes price variability and discontinuities while retaining liquidity as a complementary signal.
+The EI score therefore measures an asset’s relative behavioral activity with respect to the market as a whole.

+**Personality Classification Rule :**
-Asset personality is derived through a binary classification rule applied to the standardized EI score.
-Assets with
+Asset’s social aspect is derived via a binary classification rule applied to the standardized EI score:
-normalized EI score bigger than zero are labeled **extroverted**, indicating above-average behavioral intensity, while assets with
+Assets with Normalized EI score bigger than 0 are labeled Extroverted Assets with Normalized EI score lower than 0  are labeled Introverted Hypotheses
-normalized EI score smaller than zero are labeled **introverted**, corresponding to below-average market activity.
-No additional thresholds or nonlinear transformations are introduced; the classification boundary coincides with the cross-sectional mean.

-From a conceptual standpoint, **extroverted assets** are characterized by higher volatility, more frequent jump events, and elevated trading activity, leading to stronger and more visible reactions to market information.
-In contrast, **introverted assets** exhibit more stable price dynamics, fewer abrupt movements, and lower trading intensity.
-The EI score therefore provides a single behavioral axis that positions assets relative to their peers based on consistent and observable market signals.

-To ensure robustness, assets are required to satisfy minimum data availability constraints.
-In particular, at least **30 return observations** are necessary for reliable estimation of volatility and jump frequency.
-Assets with insufficient data or missing component values are excluded from scoring.
-Only assets with valid measurements for all three components are assigned an EI score and personality label.
+Hypothesis 1 on Extroversion
+Asset extroversion captures the degree to which an asset serves as a market-level conduit for information aggregation and transmission, reacting rapidly and visibly to news, regime shifts, and investor repositioning.
+HYPOTHESIS 2 on Introversion
+Asset introversion captures below-average market expressiveness, with stable price dynamics and muted reactions to information, reflecting smooth absorption rather than amplification of market shocks.

 Here are some data observation for further social analysis of assets :